sarahstrong/callmyrep/README.md

 Finds your local representative's contact information on your Home device.

-Try it by saying "Talk to my local representative" to your Google Home or Assistant
+See it in action in the [Actions Directory](https://assistant.google.com/services/a/uid/0000001295671e49?hl=en) or try it by saying "Talk to my local representative" to your Google Home or Assistant

 ## Setup Instructions